Publishing Your Recipes

 done

-# Copy raw .cook files to static directory for federation
+# Copy raw .cook files for federation

 cp recipes-source/*.cook static/recipes/